permaweb/payments/README.md

-Sure!
-Here's a readme for the library you described:

 # Permaweb Payments Library

 The Permaweb Payments library is a powerful tool that simplifies the handling of licensing workflows and payments on the permaweb.
 It provides an easy-to-use API for developers to integrate licensing functionality into their applications and interact with the Arweave blockchain.